 The following CQs were formulated:

-Which kinds of biological process in
+Which kinds of biological processes related to Hcy can be found in mice?

-Which are the proteins that ‘methyltransferase activity’?
+Which are the proteins that exhibit ‘methyltransferase activity’?

 Which are the kinds of biological processes in which proteins of the type ‘cystationine gama lyase’ participate, exhibiting ‘carbon-sulfur lyase activity’?